cade-vs/perl-web-reactor/README.md

     * HTML creation/expansion/preprocessing
     * Page actions/modules execution (can be skipped if custom HTML prep used)

+# PAGE NAMES, HTML FILE TEMPLATES, PAGE INSTANCES

+WR has a notion of a "page" which represents visible output to the end user browser.
+It has (i.e. uses) the following attributes:

+    * html file template (page name)
+    * page session data
+    * actions code (i.e. callbacks) used inside html text

+All of those represent "page instance" and produce end user html visible page.

+"Page names" are limited to be alphanumeric and are mapped to file (or other storage) html content:

+                     page name: example
+    html file template will be: page_example.html

+HTML content may include other files (also limited to be alphanumeric):

+     include text: <#other_file>
+    file included: other_file.html

+Page names may be requested from the edn user side, but include html files may be used only from the pages already requested.

+# ACTIONS/MODULES/CALLBACKS

+\# TODO

 # HTTP PARAMETERS NAMES

 WR uses underscore and one or two letters for its system http/html parameters.